m15a/fnldoc/README.md

 # Fenneldoc

-Tool for automatic documentation generation and validation for Fennel language.
+Tool for automatic documentation generation and validation for the [Fennel](https://fennel-lang.org/) language.

 ## Usage